Why Food Equity Matters

 Beginning in 2024, UMass Memorial Health worked with community organizations and internal teams through listening sessions, design days and at community tables.
 Food access consistently emerged as a shared concern where the needs of the community and the expertise and resources of the health system come together.

 Community partners emphasized building on existing efforts rather than creating new, overlapping programs.
 Priorities included supporting local food producers, reducing food waste, improving coordination and aligning funding and resources.
-Food equity became a focus where collaboration could make a meaningful difference.
+Food equity was quickly identified as an area where collaboration could make a meaningful difference.

 Introducing Food Equity And Sustainable Transformation (FEAST):